-"Am I my brother's keeper?" has been transformed from a question uttered in defence of iniquity to an asser-tion uttered in defence of arrogance: "Am I not my brother's keeper?"
+"Am I my brother's keeper?" has been transformed from a question uttered in defence of iniquity to an assertion uttered in defence of arrogance: "Am I not my brother's keeper?"
 No man is his brother's keeper.
-The utmost that he may do for his brother is to arouse his brother's purpose, whether for construction or for destrucutmost that he may do for his brother is to arouse his brother's purpose, whether for construction or for destruc-tion.
+The utmost that he may do for his brother is to arouse his brother's purpose, whether for construction or for destruction.
 Call to the purpose of Progress.
 Call to the seven purposes of construction.
 Help ye each brother to find the onward way.
 But if he will not answer, if calling fail to move him, then bid him destroy after his own purpose that the fight may be open and his allegiance known to all men.

-\.\ The book from which the above quotations are taken is published by Harper Brothers, but is at present out of print.
+The book from which the above quotations are taken is published by Harper Brothers, but is at present out of print.
 A few copies are in the L.S.A.
 Library.

-COMMUNICATION down here, as compared with the direct superphysical communication up there, may be somewhat a writing is to telephoning-a slow and indirect process.-J ARTHUR HILL in "Man is a Spirit."
+Communication down here, as compared with the direct superphysical communication up there, may be somewhat as writing is to telephoning-a slow and indirect process.-J. ARTHUR HILL in "Man is a Spirit."

 ARTHUR HILL in "Man is a Spirit."

-No SELFISH ISOLATION IN THE BEYOND.-A plane [on the other side]-as I understand it from Sunny-is not locality at ali, but a state of thought.
-I cannot for a momen believe that any advancement, civilisation or helpfulnes could be arrived at, if all the good and advanced souls wer isolated from the less good and advanced.
-Walk into a lecture-hall full of people on this side or into an hote restaurant, church, train, or amongst the throngs of a Hyd Park Sunday, and are we not amongst souls of every plan of thought, from goodness and mediocrity to badness?
-D we not know that we must often brush shoulders with God' own saints living in wretched clums, helping humanity, an perfectly happy in doing so, yet mentally dwelling on a plan far above other souls?
-Must it not be much the sam "There"?
-What a strange plan, to carry off all the good and helpful ones to live in selfish glory with each other and herd the rest of us somewhere else to make the best of things!-"Rachel Comforted," by Mrs. FRED MATURIN.
+No Selfish Isolation in the Beyond.-A plane [on the other side]-as I understand it from Sunny-is not locality at ali, but a state of thought.
+I cannot for a moment believe that any advancement, civilisation or helpfulness could be arrived at, if all the good and advanced souls were isolated from the less good and advanced.
+Walk into a lecture-hall full of people on this side or into an hotel, restaurant, church, train, or amongst the throngs of a Hyde Park Sunday, and are we not amongst souls of every plane of thought, from goodness and mediocrity to badness?
+Do we not know that we must often brush shoulders with God's own saints living in wretched clums, helping humanity, and perfectly happy in doing so, yet mentally dwelling on a plane far above other souls?
+Must it not be much the same "There"?
+What a strange plan, to carry off all the good and helpful ones to live in selfish glory with each other, and herd the rest of us somewhere else to make the best of things!-"Rachel Comforted," by Mrs. Fred Maturin,